 Slow cooking

-Close the casserole dish or seal the foil tightly to lock in the flavors and moisture.
-Bake for about 3 hours.
-After 2 hours of cooking, open the casserole dish or foil pan slightly to let the lamb brown for the last hour.
+Close the casserole dish or tightly seal the parchment packet to lock in the flavors and moisture.
+Bake for approximately 3 hours.
+After 2 hours of cooking, slightly open the casserole dish or parchment packet to allow the lamb to brown for the final hour.

 -